campwill/smb-gallery/README.md

 ## Notes
 This project served as my introduction to Swift, and I intend to develop a more substantial project in the future.
 I also plan to enhance image interactivity by adding features such as downloading and full-screen viewing.

+I would also like to implement SQLite as a data solution.
+I think that would be cool to try out.